unovafr/brevo-openapi/docs/ContactsApi.md

 api_instance = Brevo::ContactsApi.new
 list_id = 789 # Integer | Id of the list
 opts = {
-  modified_since: Time.parse('2013-10-20T19:20:30+01:00'), # Time | Filter (urlencoded) the contacts modified after a given UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ).
-Prefer to pass your timezone in date-time format for accurate result.
+  modified_since: 'modified_since_example', # String | Filter (urlencoded) the contacts modified after a given UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ). **Prefer to pass your timezone in date-time format for accurate result.**
   limit: 789, # Integer | Number of documents per page
   offset: 789, # Integer | Index of the first document of the page
-  sort: 'asc' # String | Sort the results in the ascending/descending order of record creation }
+  sort: 'asc' # String | Sort the results in the ascending/descending order of record creation.
+Default order is **descending** if `sort` is not passed
+}

 begin